xberan49/Digital_electronics-2/Labs/01-tools/README.md

-# Lab 1: YOUR_FIRSTNAME FAMILYNAME
+# Lab 1: Tereza Beránková

 Link to your `Digital-electronics-2` GitHub repository: